JefersonS/LoLFriender/README.md

 LoLFriender
 ===================

-LoL Friender was created as a way of discoverying new summoners to play with in League of Legends.
-We use information like previous games played and formers fellows.
+LoLFriender was built as a online tool where Summoners (players) can find other Summoners that play in their same elo and time, connecting these summoners and allowing them to meet and play together.

 ----------